Advances in School Toilet Blocks

 Here are some of the innovations that Commercial Washrooms routinely build into their School toilet Blocks:

-Floor-to-Ceiling Cubicles
+Floor-to-Ceiling Toilet Cubicles

 They also prevent Mobile Phone cameras from being pushed underneath or above from adjoining cubicles and help prevent other forms of abusive behaviour.